moj-analytical-services/Rdbtools/README.md

 othewise use `eu-west-1` as the default

-In most cases, you do not need to worry about the region, the default region (`AWS_DEFAULT_REGION` and `AWS_REGION`) should be one for running query and the one where your staging dir is.
+In most cases, you do not need to worry about the region, the default region (`AWS_DEFAULT_REGION` and `AWS_REGION`) should be the one for running query and the one where your staging dir is.
 When there is cross-region situation in your runnning environment and you want to save the time for passing the region every time when creating connection, you can use the `AWS_ATHENA_QUERY_REGION` to specify it.

 ### Single queries (deprecated)